AlexandreDecan/sismic/docs/execution.rst

-The main methods and attributes of a simulator instance are:
+Putting all together, the main methods and attributes of a simulator instance are:

 .. autoclass:: sismic.interpreter.Interpreter
     :members: send, execute_once, execute, configuration, running, reset